Below are some common questions about all aspects of Canadian safe boating laws

 Q. Who needs the Pleasure Craft Operator Card and when?

-As of September 15, 2009 all boaters will be required to have the
+As of September 15, 2009 all boaters are required to have the Pleasure

-Pleasure Craft Operator Card in order to operate a powered watercraft.
-There is
+Craft Operator Card in order to operate a powered watercraft.
+There is no grandfather

-no grandfather clause or age exemption – this law applies to all boaters.
+clause or age exemption – this law applies to all boaters.
+Powered watercraft

-Powered watercraft includes watercraft fitted with any size motor – even a
+includes watercraft fitted with any size motor — even an electric trolling

 Q. What is the difference between a Pleasure Craft Operator Card and a Pleasure